FShou/hypr-zoom/readme.md

 - `-easing`: Easing function to use for the animation (default: InOutExpo)
 - `-easingOut`: Easing function to use for the zoom-out animation (optional)
 - `-target`: Target zoom factor (default: 2.0)
+- `-interp`: Interpolation Function used for animation(default: Log)

 ### Example